leplatrem/blog.mathieu-leplatre.info/content/Dev/remote_settings_history.rst

 With regards to *Kinto* itself, it shows that the idea itself does not have much value (`I wrote about that already </releasing-software-ideas.html>`_). *Kinto* was a very good idea, and we could develop it to a certain point.
 We were experienced with code, but our limits became the limits of the project: we were very unfit to pitch ideas and do product marketing.

-On the front of data sovereignity, great minds like Sir Tim Berners-Lee `are working on it <https://solidproject.org>`_, and the need of a reusable backend for Web developers hasn't disappeared. `Appwrite <https://appwrite.io/>`_ and `kuzzle <https://kuzzle.io/>`_ (👏) seemd to be relevant open source solutions in 2020!
+On the front of data sovereignity, great minds like Sir Tim Berners-Lee `are working on it <https://solidproject.org>`_, and the need of a reusable backend for Web developers hasn't disappeared. `Appwrite <https://appwrite.io/>`_ and `kuzzle <https://kuzzle.io/>`_ (👏) seemed to be relevant open source solutions in 2020!
 I don't know about other projects like https://backendless.com/ or http://hood.ie/ though.
 Among the last challengers, `PostgREST <http://postgrest.org/>`_ and `Hasura  <https://hasura.io/>`_ seem to be doing great.

 But hey, in the precise context of *Remote Settings*, these solutions may not have fit anyway!